sytabaresa/kingly/README.md

       - for instance, for the previous graph, if `[A,B,C]` fails to generate a case, then `[A,B,D]` is tried next
-    - if an input trigerring the transition is generated, it is added to the test case in progress, together with the corresponding outputs of the machine, and the resulting control state
+    - if an input trigerring the transition is generated, it is added to the test case in progress, together with the corresponding outputs of the machine, the resulting control state and the updated input generation state
   - the candidate transition may result in a cascade of transitions, due to special transitions (eventless, automatic transitions (for instance entering a compound state, transition involving history states).
 The  test case is adjusted accordingly.